 In America, about 100,000 people have sickle cell anemia.
 It’s most common in blacks and African Americans, with a diagnosis of 1 in every 365 births.2 Regardless, sickle cell disease is complicated, affecting each person in different ways.
 Treatment depends on management.

 Types Of Sickle Cell Anemia

 - Hemogobin SS: Two inherited two sickle cell genes (“S”), one from each parent.
-This is the most
+This is the most severe form.

 - Hemoglobin SC: One inherited sickle cell gene from one parent, and an abnormal hemoglobin (“C”) from the other.
 This is a milder form.

 - HbS beta thalassemia 0 or +: One inherited sickle cell gene (“S”) from one parent, and one gene for beta thalassemia, a type of anemia.
 HbS beta 0-thalassemia is more severe.
 Hbs beta +-thalassemia is milder.

 - Hemoglobin SD, SE, or SO: One inherited sickle cell gene (“S”) and an abnormal hemoglobin (“D”, “E” , or “O”).
 These forms are rare.